holgerbrandl/gi2accession/README.md

 # NCBI GI to Accession REST service example

 Recently, the [NCBI retired ](https://www.ncbi.nlm.nih.gov/news/03-02-2016-phase-out-of-GI-numbers/)the well known GI numbers in favor of the more structured accession numbers.
-To allow users to still convert existing data, they [provide](https://ncbiinsights.ncbi.nlm.nih.gov/2016/12/23/converting-lots-of-gi-numbers-to-accession-version/) a python 40gb lmdb database along with a little python program to extract the data.
-However, since it's rather tedious to pull a 40gb file, and make sure to have all required python dependencies, we would like to wrap this conversion model into a small REST service.
+To allow users to still convert existing data, they [provide](https://ncbiinsights.ncbi.nlm.nih.gov/2016/12/23/converting-lots-of-gi-numbers-to-accession-version/) a  40gb database dump along with a little python program to extract the data.
+However, since it's rather tedious to pull such a massive file, and to make sure to have all required python dependencies, we would like to wrap this conversion model into a small REST service.
+We also  discuss in this post how to integrate this microservice with R, bash and kscript.

 ## Prepare the mapping model

-First, We simply pull the massive data file - which is a python [Lightning database](https://lmdb.readthedocs.io/en/release/) - to our local system and test the provided python tool to test the installation.
+First, we  pull the massive data file - which is a python [Lightning database](https://lmdb.readthedocs.io/en/release/) - to our local system and test the provided python tool.

 ```bash
 cd ~/gi_acc